nicolaischneider/WEASEL_visualization/README.md

     "GunPoint","CBF","Beef"
 };
 ```
 In the example above WEASEL generates three CSV files for three different datasets (GunPoint, CBF and Beef).
-It is **crucial** that the entered names match the names of the dataset folders.
+It is **crucial** that the entered names match the names of the dataset folders and the corresponding files.
 All generated CSV files can be found inside the WEASEL folder (root folder).

 ## Datasets
 Datasets can be downloaded from [here](http://www.timeseriesclassification.com/dataset.php).
 For WEASEL the datasets need to be *enter format* formatted.